balena-io-experimental/fin-block/README.md

-# balena firmata block
+# balena fin block

 Provides a simple interface for controlling the balenaFin's coprocessor running the firmata protocol.
-The `firmata` block is a docker image that provides flashing utilities, status tagging, sleep control and firmata control functionality.
+The `fin` block is a docker image that provides flashing utilities, status tagging, sleep control and firmata control functionality.

 ## Features